dtm-php/dtm-client/README.md

 # Introduction

 [dtm/dtm-client](https://packagist.org/packages/dtm/dtm-client) is the PHP client of Distributed Transaction Manager [DTM](https://github.com/dtm-labs/dtm).
-It has supported distributed transaction patterns of TCC pattern, Saga pattern, and two-phase message pattern.
+It has supported distributed transaction patterns of TCC pattern, Saga pattern, XA pattern, and two-phase message pattern.
 In communicate protocol it has supported communicate with DTM Server through HTTP protocol or gRPC protocol.
 Also the client can safely run in PHP-FPM and Swoole coroutine environment, and it has also make support more easier for [Hyperf](https://github.com/hyperf/hyperf) framework.

 # About DTM